KyleEdwardDonaldson/Lighthouse/docs/themes.md

 ### The Fragile Web

 **Single Points of Failure**
-- Loss of key lighthouse can isolate entire regions
+- Loss of key beacon can isolate entire regions
 - Major storm-river disruption affects dozens of worlds
 - Critical trade routes vulnerable to piracy or natural disasters
 - Navigation knowledge concentrated in few guild members